Preparing students for success

 English

-Students focus on discovering common themes among different literary works, making connections between literature read in class and our society today.
+They focus on discovering common themes among different literary works, making connections between literature read in class and our society today.
 Students are guided through the writing process and develop skills for communicating effectively.

-In 7th grade, students examine themes of identity.
-They are encouraged to discover their own voices through writing assignments and projects.
-Students gain understanding of how storytelling shapes people’s personal and collective histories.
-8th grade focuses on character development, symbolism, themes, and other literary devices.
+8th Grade: Focuses on character development, symbolism, themes, and other literary devices.
 Students read fiction and nonfiction, and are guided through notetaking, annotating text, and responding to literature throughout the writing process.
 Students think about main ideas, sentence structure, paragraph formation, and inference topics.

 History

-In 7th grade history, students study the early ages of human history through the dawn of modern civilization.
+7th Grade: Students study the early ages of human history through the dawn of modern civilization.
 Students begin in the pre-historic era with a look at human origins, examining with an “archaeologist’s eye view,” how humans migrated around the world and built societies.
+They explore the world’s first civilizations that developed in Egypt, the Middle East, India and China, concluding with an exploration of the classical societies of Greece and Rome.

 Math